PCB Trace Corrosion: Why It Happens and How to Prevent It

 If two neighboring traces in a circuit board are close to each other, there is a chance that the slivers bridge the two traces, causing a short.
 This short circuit can disable a particular functional block in your PCB.
 If corrosion occurs between nearby power and ground lines, it could disable the entire device.

-Aside from neighboring traces, copper that is adjacent a surface ground plane can corrode when exposed to ionic or environmental contamination.
+Aside from a neighboring copper trace, copper that is adjacent a surface ground plane can corrode when exposed to ionic or environmental contamination.
 In the presence of halogens, copper converts into copper halide compounds as halogen gases interact with the surface of exposed copper, causing tiny pits to accumulate over time.
-After soldering, any exposed copper should be cleaned and coated to prevent corrosion if the board will be in an environment where it may be exposed to halogens.
+After soldering, any exposed copper should be cleaned and coated to prevent corrosion if the circuit board will be in an environment where it may be exposed to halogens.

 Corrosion From Flux Residue